Curtain array: History

 Other early curtain arrays included the Bruce array patented by Edmond Bruce in 1927, and the Sterba curtain, patented by Ernest J. Sterba in 1929.
-The Bruce array produces a vertically-polarised signal; Sterba arrays (and the later HRS antennas) produce a horizontally-polarised signal.
+The Bruce array produces a vertically polarised signal; Sterba arrays (and the later HRS antennas) produce a horizontally-polarised signal.

-The first curtain array to achieve popularity was the Sterba curtain, patented by Ernest J. Sterba in 1929 and this was used by Bell Labs and others during the 1930s and 1940s.
-The Sterba curtain is however a narrowband design and is only steerable by mechanical means.
+The Sterba curtain was the first curtain antenna to achieve wide use, it was used by Bell Telephone and other telephone companies during the 1930s and 1940s for transoceanic telephone connections.
+However it is a narrowband design and is only steerable by mechanical means.

 Curtain arrays were used in some of the first radar systems, such as Britain's Chain Home network.
 During the Cold War, large curtain arrays were used by the Voice of America, Radio Free Europe, and Radio Liberty, and analogous Western European organizations, to beam propaganda broadcasts into communist countries, which censored Western media.